Team-managed space permissions

 What about the “assignable user” permission?

-Collaborate on issues (a set of permissions)
+Collaborate on work items (a set of permissions)

 Granting this permission set grants the following bundled permissions: